mhaut/static_load_deeplearning/README.md

-# Source Code of Static Load Balancing to Improve Performance of Deep Networks Distributed Training on Heterogeneous Clusters
+# Source Code of paper:

+Static Load Balancing to Improve Performance of Deep Networks Distributed Training on Heterogeneous Clusters